skip to main content

 College of Education & Human Development Workshops

-The goal of this workshop is to provide you with life-long tools you can use while facing anxiety-triggering situations.
+The goal of this workshop is to provide you with knowledge about anxiety and help you develop long-lasting tools to cope with anxiety.

 College of Engineering Workshops